-How Mandy Moore Is Defying The Signs Of Aging At 32 Years Old
+How Mandy Moore Is Defying The Signs Of Aging At 32

 Mandy Moore’s career has been brought back to life thanks to the NBC hit series This Is Us.
-While the actress is only in her early thirties, a new report claims the actress is already concerned about her looks.
+While the actress is only in her early 30s, a new report claims the actress is already concerned about her looks.
 Hollywood has always placed pressure on actresses to look fresh and young, no matter their age.
 It’s no secret that most actresses will get Botox injections or go under the knife to keep themselves looking young.

 Mandy Moore has been the subject of plastic surgery rumors in the past.
-But, nowadays, she thrives on beauty treatments to defy the signs of aging.
+Nowadays, she thrives on beauty treatments to defy the signs of aging.
 The star was spotted purchasing a Nurse Jamie Age Delay Pillow in Los Angeles on Monday, March 20, according to the Daily Mail.
 Mandy Moore’s new beauty treatment retails for $69 and is aimed to prevent wrinkles.
 Moore, 32, was photographed outside the store wearing a pair of black bell-bottom jeans with a white T-shirt and motorcycle jacket slung over her shoulders.

 Pearls on pearls on pearls…. heading to the @marcjacobs show with my fav @swarovski ????. #nyfw #swarovskipartner